Document Type: Canon

 If a Brain fails to complete a task:

-The task remains visible in the system.
+task remains visible

-Human review if necessary
+human review if necessary

 Failure cannot be hidden.